• Skip to main content

-Tel Aviv is a small city with a big city vibe.
-There’s always a lot of things happening in different areas of the city.
+Tel Aviv is a small city with a big-city vibe.
+There are always a lot of things happening in different areas of the city.

 We only had one full day in Tel Aviv so we set out immediately to make the most of it.

 Dropping our luggage off at the Market House Hotel in the Jaffa area, we picked a direction and just started walking.
-First, we walked to the harbor area and enjoyed the sights and sound there.
+First, we walked to the harbor area and enjoyed the sights and sounds there.
 Stopping to enjoy the performance of a couple of incredibly talented street musicians, we noticed the smell of something delicious.
 Walking until we found the source, we stopped at a place frying up some delicious seafood.
 We bought some fried calamari, shrimp, and fish and chips, eager to try a little bit of everything.
-Finding a bench near a stretch of local merchants booths, we stopped to feast and people watch.
+Finding a bench near a stretch of local merchant’s booths, we stopped to feast and people-watch.

 After our meal, we walked along Tel Aviv’s famous beaches.
 We noticed that there are a lot of signs saying not to do things.
 Signs that everyone completely ignores.
 There are no swimming signs everywhere along the beach, even though everyone there is swimming.
 The people of Tel Aviv have no time for stupid rules and we really liked that about them.